-Learning how to export Gravity Forms to PDF is a huge timesaver.
+Learning how to export Gravity Forms to PDF can be a huge timesaver.
 Rather than having to manually fill out PDF documents or collect information directly from your website’s visitors, you can set up a data collection form and automatically generate a Gravity Forms PDF from form submissions.

 While there are plenty of potential use cases, exporting Gravity Forms to PDF is especially helpful for…

-It will not only save you time, but it will also create a better user experience for your visitors, who have a much more streamlined way to provide their information to you.
+It will not only save you time, but will also create a better user experience for your visitors, who will have a much more streamlined way to provide their information to you.

 In this post, you’ll learn how to export Gravity Forms to PDF in a visual, privacy-friendly manner.
 You can take a form like this:

 And automatically turn all the entry data into a signed PDF like this:

 You won’t need to create your own form template using HTML and PHP.
 Instead, you just upload your fillable PDF document and visually map Gravity Forms fields to fillable fields in that PDF.

 You’ll be able to preserve the existing style of your PDF file, and you’ll also be able to include signatures directly in the PDF, which is great for generating contracts.

 Important Considerations for Exporting Gravity Forms to PDF

 When you export Gravity Forms to PDF, there are a few important considerations to keep in mind:

-- Templates – some Gravity Forms PDF solutions make you create your template from scratch with HTML and PHP, while the plugin we’ll feature lets you use a visual interface and map your fields to an existing PDF file, while preserving that file’s visual design.
+- Templates – some Gravity Forms PDF solutions make you create your own bespoke template from scratch with HTML and PHP, while the plugin we’ll feature lets you use a visual interface and map your fields to an existing PDF file while preserving that file’s visual design.

 - Privacy – if your Gravity PDF plugin generates PDFs on a separate server, you want to make sure that none of that data is stored externally to comply with GDPR or the relevant data protection laws for your jurisdiction.

 - Signatures – for contracts, being able to embed a signature directly in the Gravity PDF document is important.

 How to Use Fillable PDFs to Export Gravity Forms to PDF